Jeff Yau

 Property & Conveyancing

-- More generally, advising on and/or acting for parties in relation to (i) conveyancing disputes, (ii) claims of adverse possession and various rights of easement (including right of way, drainage easement, etc), (iii) Chinese customary law, in particular the administration of tso/ tong affairs, (iv) disputes involving the development of small houses in the New Territories, (v) co-ownership disputes (including applications under the Partition Ordinance (Cap.
-352)), (vi) alleged non-compliance of conditions under leases, guesthouse licences, etc., (vii) building management disputes (including water-seepage)
+• Advising on and/or acting for parties in relation to (i) conveyancing disputes, (ii) claims of adverse possession and various rights of easement, (iii) Chinese customary law, in particular the administration of tso/ tong affairs, (iv) disputes involving the development of small houses in the New Territories, (v) co-ownership disputes (including applications for the partition), (vi) alleged non-compliance of conditions under leases, guesthouse licences, etc., (vii) building management disputes and (viii) compulsory sale proceedings

 Civil Procedure